| Friday 27 September

 advantage of making it more likely that the results will generalise

-This study, is an attempt to use a virtual reality environment to develop
+to real-word This study, is an attempt to use a virtual reality environment to develop

 understanding of symbolic representation and imagination, within a 'familiar,